cozy/cozy-ui/docs/README.md

 All your modifications in your local Cozy UI will now be visible in your application!

-When sending a PR, if your changes have graphic impacts, it is useful for the reviewers if you have deployed a version of the styleguidist containing your changes to your repository.
+When sending a PR, if your changes have graphic impacts, it is useful for the reviewers if you have deployed a version of the styleguidist containing your changes to your fork's repository.

 ```bash
 yarn build:doc:react
 yarn deploy:doc --repo git@github.com:USERNAME/cozy-ui.git
 ```
+:warning: If the `deploy:doc` failed, you need to checkout your dev branch by doing `git checkout -`

 ## Guidelines for component development